Extended momentum-dependent interaction for transport models and neutron stars: Fitting strategy and new interactions

 The remaining four undetermined quantities $E_{{\mathrm{sym}}}(\rho_0)$, $L$, $K_{{\mathrm{sym}}}$, and $J_{{\mathrm{sym}}}$ describe the magnitude and density dependence of $E_{{\mathrm{sym}}}(\rho)$.
 We first consider the case of $L=35$~MeV, and then we set $E_{{\mathrm{sym}}}(\rho_0)=32$~MeV, $K_{{\mathrm{sym}}}=-275$~MeV, and $J_{{\mathrm{sym}}}=720$~MeV to satisfy the following constrains: (1) the EOS of PNM obtained from the various microscopic calculations (see Ref.~\cite{Zhang:2022bni} and the references therein); (2) the largest mass of neutron stars observed to date from PSR J0740+6620~\cite{NANOGrav:2019jur,Fonseca:2021wxt}; (3) the upper limit $\Lambda_{1.4} \leqslant 580$ of the dimensionless tidal deformability of a canonical $1.4$~$M_{\odot}$ neutron star from the gravitational wave event GW170817~\cite{LIGOScientific:2018cki}; (4) the mass-radius (M-R) relation for PSR J0030+0451~\cite{Miller:2019cac,Riley:2019yda} with a mass of $1.4$~$M_{\odot}$, PSR J0437-4715~\cite{Choudhury:2024xbk} with a mass of $1.4$~$M_{\odot}$, PSR J0740+6620~\cite{Miller:2021qha,Riley:2021pdl} with a mass of $2.0$~$M_{\odot}$, and the central compact object (CCO) within HESS J1731-347~\cite{Doroshenko:2022nwp} with an unusually low mass of $0.77$~$M_{\odot}$ and small radius of $10.4$~km.

 By combining the $E_{{\mathrm{sym}}}(\rho_0)$, $L$, $K_{{\mathrm{sym}}}$, and $J_{{\mathrm{sym}}}$ with four types of $U_{\mathrm{sym}}$ and the foregoing isoscalar quantities, we have constructed four different interactions, denoted as MDI3YL35D017, MDI3YL35D02, MDI3YL35D02r, and MDI3YL35Dm02, respectively.
 To further investigate the effects of $E_{{\mathrm{sym}}}$, we provide two additional quantities sets: $L=55$~MeV, $E_{{\mathrm{sym}}}(\rho_0)=33$~MeV, $K_{{\mathrm{sym}}}=-100$~MeV, $J_{{\mathrm{sym}}}=1200$~MeV; and $L=75$~MeV, $E_{{\mathrm{sym}}}(\rho_0)=34$~MeV, $K_{{\mathrm{sym}}}=-80$~MeV, $J_{{\mathrm{sym}}}=1000$~MeV.
 For these two quantity sets of the symmetry energy, we select the D02 type of $U_{\mathrm{sym}}$ to construct two additional interactions, labeled as MDI3YL55D02 and MDI3YL75D02.
 Based on the MDI3Y model, we have thus constructed six interactions in this work.
 It is worth emphasizing again that these six interactions have the same description of the SNM properties.
 The four interactions MDI3YL35D017, MDI3YL35D02, MDI3YL35D02r, and MDI3YL35Dm02 exhibit similar density behavior of the symmetry energy, while the MDI3YL35D02, MDI3YL55D02, and MDI3YL75D02 share the same momentum dependence of $U_{\mathrm{sym}}$.
+For brevity, we adopt the convention MDI3YX to label different interactions in subsequent tables and figures, with X indicating both the value of $L$ and the symmetry potential type.
 In Table~\ref{tab:Paras_vals}, we list the 14 model parameters for these MDI3Y interactions.

+We would like to point out that the isoscalar quantities have significant impact on the nuclear EOS as well as neutron star properties.
+Here we fix the isoscalar part to focus on the effects of symmetry potential, which are designed for future HICs simulations to extract some important isovector quantities such as the isospin splitting of nucleon effective mass.
+However, when constraining the nuclear EOS using neutron star and/or HICs data through Bayesian inference, both the isoscalar and isovector parameters should be treated as free variables~\cite{Davis:2024nda}.